Skip to main content

 Annulment of a contract under Dutch law

-Under Dutch law there are several situations in which a contract (or legal act) will be either void or voidable.
+Contract annulment under Dutch law (vernietiging) applies when a contract or legal act is either void or voidable.
+Under Dutch law there are several situations in which a contract will be treated differently depending on whether it is void or voidable.

 There are a number of situations in which a contract will be void.
-For example Article 3:39 of the Dutch Civil Code provides that contracts under Dutch law are null and void if they have not been executed in the form dictated by law.
-An example could be an agreement for the sale of land that is not in writing.
-A Dutch lawyer can advise you on the formal requirements for specific transactions which you wish to enter into to ensure legal effectiveness.
+For example Article 3:39 of the Burgerlijk Wetboek (Dutch Civil Code) provides that contracts under Dutch law are null and void if they have not been executed in the form dictated by law.
+An example could be an agreement (overeenkomst) for the sale of land that is not in writing.
+A Dutch lawyer can advise you on the formal requirements for specific transactions which you wish to enter into to make sure they are legally effective.

 Under article 3:40 DCC, contracts that are contrary to good morals or public order are also null and void under Dutch law.
 For example, a contract for the sale of a knife will be null and void if the seller knows that the buyer intends to use the knife to kill someone.
 Similarly, contracts that are in breach of the law will be void.
 For example, a contract for the sale of illicit drugs.